dougsparling/spix4/README.md

 ### Dialogue

-Converation is done through `dialogue` and `say`, which are analagous to `para` and `choice` above, but formats it nicely as a back-and-forth conversation, and simply takes arbitrary names for the participants:
+Conversation is done through `dialogue` and `say`, which are analagous to `para` and `choice` above, but formats it nicely as a back-and-forth conversation, and simply takes arbitrary names for the participants:

 ```
 say :a, 'You looking for work?' do
-    dialogue 'Bob', 'I could do a job for $50'
+    dialogue 'Bob', 'I could do a job for $50 per day'

     if player.cash < 50
         say :d, "I don't have $50." do